Seoul to Bangkok By Air freight, Container ship or Road

 Quickest air route

-Incheon International Airport to Don Mueang International Airport
+Incheon International Airport to Suvarnabhumi Airport

 More about shipping cargo and freight from Seoul to Bangkok by Air, Ocean and Road

 Yes there are dedicated cargo planes that fly regular scheduled services between Seoul and Bangkok.
-Cargo flights depart from Incheon International Airport (ICN) and arrive at Suvarnabhumi Airport (BKK) with departures 1-2 times a day and a average flight time of around 5h 54m.
-China Cargo Airlines and Air Hong Kong operates on this route.
+Cargo flights depart from Incheon International Airport (ICN) and arrive at Suvarnabhumi Airport (BKK) with departures Every few hours and a average flight time of around 5h 50m.
+FedEx, UPS Airlines, China Cargo Airlines, Air Hong Kong and Cathay Pacific operates on this route.

 The distance between Seoul and Bangkok by cargo ship is 3,144 Nautical Miles (5,822 Kilometres / 3,618 Miles).
 This distance is measured by sea between Incheon (KRINC) and Bangkok (THBKK).